 Your third assignment is to write a 3-4 page double-spaced paper on one of the

 topics listed in the first section below.
-Alternatively, you may do one of the
+Alternatively, you may do the

-projects described in the last section (whether or not you did a project for
+project described in the last section (whether or not you did a project for the

 clear it with me in advance.